Research has shown that alcohol drinking reduces Alzheimer’s disease (AD) and other causes of dementia. This has long been true.

 I. The Study

 Researchers at Seoul National University and several other schools studied this question.
-Specifically, does drinking reduce amyloids in the brain.
+That is, does drinking reduce amyloids in the brain.

-To do so, they tested 414 people from Seoul.
+To do so, they tested 414 people.
 They ranged in age from 56 to 90.
 None had dementia or alcohol-related illnesses.
-However, about one-third had mild cognitive impairment.
+But about one-third had mild cognitive impairment.
 All were part of a major study.

 First, the researchers categorized subjects.
 There were abstainers.
 Infrequent drinkers had less than one drink per week.
 Moderate drinkers had one to 13 per week.
 And heavy drinkers had 14 or more drinks weekly.
 The study excluded bingers and former drinkers.